gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 A family of wolves had moved in after he moved on and added a second story built to a smaller scale.
-Maddy's father had taken one look and decided it was the perfect place to start a family.
+Papa Roo had taken one look and decided it was the perfect place to start a family.
-Her mother had rolled her eyes and reminded him that he'd called the previous three towns they had visited perfect too.
+Mama Roo had rolled her eyes and reminded him that he'd called the previous three towns they had visited perfect too.
 He had laughed and said,
 "Yeah, but this time I'm right."